-Recent reports from the Centers for Disease Control and Prevention(CDC) indicate that 78.3 percent of office-based physicians have adopted electronic health records more than half a decade after the implementation of the American Recovery and Reinvestment Act and the accompanying HITECH Act of 2009.
+Recent reports from the Centers for Disease Control and Prevention(CDC) indicate that 78.3 percent of office-based physicians have adopted electronic health records software more than half a decade after the implementation of the American Recovery and Reinvestment Act and the accompanying HITECH Act of 2009.
 The purpose of the HITECH Act was to spur the adoption of not just electronic health records, but of healthcare IT in general.
 The reasons for this are tied to lowering the price difference between the U.S. healthcare system and her peers in other developed countries.
 The U.S. healthcare system now eats up 17.6 percent of the country’s gross domestic product, or an estimated $750 billion annually.

 While these statistics may not be new to the healthcare community, they’re still at the forefront of the push for health IT and medical software adoption.
 CMS’s EHR adoption rates are promising, but examining Meaningful Use attestation numbers by specialty leaves much to be desired.
 Based on recently released numbers of eligible providers who have received Medicare payments, specialties lag behind primary care, family care, and internal medicine.

 There’s conflicting research on the effectiveness of EHR usage, and some studies have found that new types of medical errors may emerge from improper EHR implementation and use.
 However, a study published in the Journal of Internal Medicine found that in 56 percent of cases EHR usage correlated with significant improvement in at least four healthcare measures.